von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Introduction

 \section{Introduction}

-Quantum phase estimation (QPE) algorithms have been steadily developed in the circuit model since the 1990s, for example, the standard approach in \cite{Nielsen_Chuang_2010} or the iterative approach in \cite{kitaev_quantum_1995}.
-However, QPE can actually be traced much farther back, even to von Neumann's measurement procedure \cite{childs_quantum_2002, von_neumann_mathematical_2018}.
+Quantum phase estimation and quantum energy estimation algorithms (QPE and QEE) have been steadily developed in the circuit model since the 1990s \cite{kitaev_quantum_1995, Nielsen_Chuang_2010}.
+However, QEE-like problems were already considered in von Neumann's measurement procedure \cite{childs_quantum_2002, von_neumann_mathematical_2018}.
+QEE with von Neumann's method has fallen largely out of focus, with newer methods developed for digital quantum devices becoming more popular \cite{gilyen_quantum_2019, Lin2020nearoptimalground, donggep2022, rall_faster_2021}.

+This work does not argue that von-Neumann's measurement protocol based QEE (vN-QEE) can supersede existing methods.
+Instead, we show that it can be made competitive, meaning that {the asymptotic query complexity is efficient for vN-QEE.}

+We then show how to efficiently implement QEE for any Hamiltonian given as a linear combination of Pauli strings.
+In doing so, we highlight that a simple, pedagogically accessible, and physically motivated QEE can still give efficient results for a large and highly relevant class of systems.

 In the QPE problem, one assumes access to a unitary $U=e^{iH}$ and a state preparation scheme for the eigenstate $\ket{\lambda}$ of $U$, corresponding to the eigenvalue $e^{i\lambda}$.
-QPE is the problem of finding an $r$-bit estimate of $\lambda$, succeeding with success probability at least $1-\delta$ for $\delta\in(0, 1)$.
-QPE is closely related to quantum energy estimation (QEE), the problem of finding the eigenstates of the generator $H$.
+QPE is the problem of finding a {$\epsilon$-accurate} estimate of $\lambda$, succeeding with success probability at least $1-\delta$ for $\delta\in(0, 1)$.
+QPE is closely related to QEE, the problem of finding the eigenstates of the generator $H$.
+In QEE, $H$ is typically accessed through a unitary block-encoding $BE(H)$.

-In the circuit model, $U$ is non-trivial to prepare.
-Herein, I show that eigenvalue estimation for $H$ can be easily performed with limited-precision block-encodings of $H$, and that the algorithm has an easy extension to quantum phase estimation.

-Block-encodings have quickly become a popular strategy for encoding data \cite{Childs_2009, camps_explicit_2023}; they are convenient to manipulate using quantum singular value transformation (QSVT), a template for quantum algorithm design \cite{gilyen_quantum_2019}.
-Actually, QSVT is an extension of another algorithm template, quantum signal processing (QSP), and is closely related to the quantum eigenvalue transformation (QET), which uses a specialization of block-encodings \cite{low_hamiltonian_2019, low_method_2016}.
-Herein, if the details of the block-encoding used in the template do not matter, I will use "QSP+" to refer to QSP/QET/QSVT.
+Block-encodings have quickly become a popular strategy for encoding data \cite{Childs_2009, camps_explicit_2023}; they are convenient to manipulate using a family of templates for quantum computing: quantum signal processing (QSP), and quantum eigenvalue transformation (QET) \cite{low_hamiltonian_2019, low_method_2016}, and quantum singular value transformation (QSVT) \cite{gilyen_quantum_2019}.
+Herein, we will use "QSP+" to refer to QSP/QET/QSVT, whenever the details of the template do not matter.

-There are a few proposals for performing QPE on block-encoded data \cite{babbushencoding2018, martyn_grand_nodate, rall_faster_2021}.
-Combined, the existing literature tells one how to use a sophisticated functional approximation to encode an $r$-bit estimate of $\lambda$, usually in iterative phase estimation.
-Herein, I take an alternate path, preparing $e^{i\tau H}$ with QSP+ from a block-encoding, and then implementing QPE with a von Neumann measurement scheme (vN-QPE).
-The result is a simple, coherent QPE algorithm which, although it has suboptimal scaling, uses very few qubits.
-A lengthier discussion of related work is in \cref{sec:relatedwork}.